M3RF3R/cv/index.markdown

 **ESL Teacher, INLINGUA; Granada.
 2014 - present**

 - Experience teaching online classes using zoom to children ages 6 to 12 using both online and physical materials.
 - Teaching children ages 4 to 12 using both the INLINGUA and Cambridge methods and materials, as well as developing my own methodologies and materials.
-Providing Cambridge Exam training (Starters, Movers and Flyers)
+- Providing Cambridge Exam training (Starters, Movers and Flyers).
 - Extensive and intensive courses for adults.
 Cambridge, Trinity.
-A1- C1
+A1- C1.

 **Academic translator and proofreader, El Caño archaeological project; 2014 - 2018**